Julian Hamati

 Hamati started his career in 2012 and has since been a part of the Albanian Basketball League.
-This year, following his transfer to Teuta he is also a part of the Balkan International Basketball League.
+In 2018, following his transfer to Teuta he was also a part of the Balkan International Basketball League.

+Career

+Besëlidhja

+In 2023, Hamati signed for Besëlidhja of the Albanian Superleague and the Liga Unike.
+With Besëlidhja, he won the league title in 2024.